kubeshop/testkube/docs/testkube-automation.md

 Along with the `kubectl`comand you can pass all the standart K8S parameters like `--namespace` etc.

-If you wish to automate CI/CD part of TestKube's Helm release you can use `Helm` blocks as follow:
+If you wish to automate CI/CD part of Testkube's Helm release you can use `Helm` blocks as follow:

 ```sh
 ...